 Our Clark County personal injury attorneys understand motorcycle collisions cause life-changing injuries that leave our clients out of work and facing long-term medical care.
 We also know that the tragedy of a family losing a loved one while riding can be overwhelming.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas, Nevada motorcycle injury attorneys have consistently and successfully represented motorcyclists who have been hurt in traffic collisions caused by the negligence of another, and are emphasizing the importance of motorcycle safety with five tips to help riders remain protected.
+At Bertoldo Carter Smith & Cullen, our Las Vegas, Nevada motorcycle injury attorneys have consistently and successfully represented motorcyclists who have been hurt in traffic collisions caused by the negligence of another, and are emphasizing the importance of motorcycle safety with five tips to help riders remain protected.

 Tip One: Select a Motorcycle According to Your Personal Size and Experience.